Baking powder: Alum-based baking powders

 Cream of tartar was an expensive ingredient in the United States, since it had to be imported from France.
 In the 1880s, several companies developed double-action baking powders containing cheaper alternative acids known as alums, a class of compounds involving double sulfates of aluminium.

 The use of various types of alum in medicines and dyes is mentioned in Pliny the Elder's Natural History.

 However, the actual composition of alum was not determined until 1798, when Louis Vauquelin demonstrated that common alum is a double salt, composed of sulfuric acid, alumina, and potash. and Jean-Antoine Chaptal published the analysis of four different kinds of alum.

 In 1888, William Monroe Wright (a former salesman for Dr. Price) and George Campbell Rew in Chicago introduced a new form of baking powder, which they called Calumet.
-Calumet Baking Powder contained baking soda, a cornstarch buffer, sodium aluminium sulfate (NaAl(SO_{4})_{2}·12H_{2}O) as a leavening agent, and albumen.
+Calumet Baking Powder contained baking soda, a cornstarch desiccant, sodium aluminium sulfate (NaAl(SO_{4})_{2}·12H_{2}O) as a leavening agent, and albumen.
 In 1899, after years of experimentation with various possible formulae beginning in the 1870s, Herman Hulman of Terre Haute also introduced a baking powder made with sodium aluminium sulfate.
 He called his baking powder Clabber, referencing a German baking tradition in which soured milk was used for leavening.